Skip to main content

 Until those links are updated, visitors who click them will have a poor experience, and you will miss out on potential commissions.

 Fallback links solve this by providing an automated safety net.
 They allow you to continue profiting from your traffic while you work on updating your content.
-Because fallback links are managed at the channel level, you can customize the redirect destination for each of your channels (e.g., one setting for your blog and another for your YouTube channel), ensuring your visitors always land on the most relevant page.
+Custom fallback links are managed at the channel level, you can customize the redirect destination for each of your channels (e.g., one setting for your blog and another for your YouTube channel), ensuring your visitors always land on the most relevant page.

 How to add fallback links

-Follow these steps to configure your settings:
+Follow these steps to configure custom fallback links:

 Fallback offers